GrayHatGuy/RTNode-2400/README.md

 ## Hardware

-This firmware was designed for the **Heltec WiFi LoRa 32 V4** and expanded to accomodate the **XIAO ESP32SS with a WIO SX1262 shield** and **LilyGo T3S3-MSVR** (ESP32 + SX1280).
+This firmware was designed for the **Heltec WiFi LoRa 32 V4** and expanded to accomodate the **XIAO ESP32SS with a WIO SX1262 shield**, **XIAO nrf52840 with a WIO SX1262 shield** and **LilyGo T3S3-MSVR** (ESP32 + SX1280).
 This board was chosen for its 2MB PSRAM (4MB T3S3 and 8MB for xiao esp32s3) with LoRa capabilities.
 While the V3 is supported, it uses the ESP32-S3FN8 which has **no PSRAM**.
 The firmware **detects PSRAM at runtime** and allocates the TLSF memory pool from SPIRAM when available, falling back to internal SRAM (~170 KB) on boards without PSRAM.

 | Component    |  Heltec V3  |  Heltec V4  |    T3S3 v1.2    |  Xiao esp32s3 - *Plus Sense Board* |